Fishkill Injury Attorney Serving Wappingers Falls, Beacon, Lagrangeville, Brewster, Carmel & Nearby Areas Of Hudson Valley

 Contact Our Experienced Attorney Today

 To find out if you have a legitimate premises liability case, please call the Maurer Law Firm at 845-896-5295 to schedule a free consultation with experienced attorney Ira M. Maurer.
-Our office is in Fishkill, and we serve clients in Myers Corner, Beacon, Legrangeville and nearby areas of Hudson Valley.
+You can also click here to submit an email contact form, and we will get back to you at our earliest convenience.
+Our office is in Fishkill, and we serve clients in Myers Corner, Wappingers Falls, Beacon, LaGrangeville and nearby areas of Hudson Valley.